As a new #Hack1000Miles year gets underway, let’s take a moment to celebrate some of the stand-out stories of 2024.

 “It was a really exciting, electric atmosphere.
 We trotted through the town centre to a heroes welcome – everyone was clapping and cheering for us,” recalls the 31-year-old senior care home assistant.
 “We were the 17th horse to cross the line.
 I took it steady – I wanted to bring a sound horse home.”

-Riding is when ME sufferer Rebecca Coy feels her best
+ME sufferer Rebecca Coy feels her best when riding

 Rebecca Coy has been doing Hack 1,000 Miles for the last few years, and is currently undertaking the challenge with her nine-year-old Connemara Harper.
 The pair have recently given Endurance GB pleasure rides a try this year with the thought of trying some graded events next year.